-To allocate funds, the RAF uses each subregion's ratio of the State's total.
-All of the variables that measure need are added together before taking each subregion's need as a percentage of the amount of the total need in the State.
+To allocate funds, the RAF compares each subregion's total need to the state's total need.
+All of the housing need variables are added together.
+Then, each subregion's total need is taken as a percentage of the amount of total need in the state.
 Table 8 illustrates how the Total Need Variables are derived: households at or below 200% of poverty, cost burdened renter households, and overcrowded renter households are added together, thereby compounding the need.
 Table 8 shows only Urban Region 1 and the statewide total, in order to simplify the example.